 Employers are becoming increasingly aware of the need to support carers in their workplace.
-Below are some ways you can encourage your employer to be more carer friendly.
+On the next page there are some ways you can encourage your employer to be more carer friendly.

-Q: What is the difference between statutory emergency leave and parental leave as a working parent carer?
-In general, the difference is that you use emergency leave when something unexpected happens and parental leave when there is a planned need for you to take a break from work.
-For many working carers, parental leave is used when their child needs a medical procedure and there is going to be disruption to their support and/or they will need additional support due to the recovery.
-Working Carers Guide Carers Wales Employers for Carersers You may find that your employer wants to support you and other colleagues who are working carers but lack the knowledge or resources to be able to help.
+Q: What is the difference between emergency leave and carer's leave?
+Carer's leave is an additional set of unpaid leave that can be taken for planned procedures or appointments.
+Emergency leave is for when something happens to a loved one and you need to miss work with immediate effect.
+Taking one type of leave does not affect your ability to take the other type of leave.
+Employers for Carers You may find that your employer wants to support you and other colleagues who are working carers but lack the knowledge or resources to be able to help.
 Ask them to contact Carers Wales.
-We have free information and advice available as well as our scheme Employers for Carers.
-Employers for Carers (EfC) is a subscription membership that offers guidance to employers on how to implement carer-positive work practice.
+We have free information and advice available as well as our scheme Employers for Carers Employers for Carers (EfC) is a subscription membership that offers guidance to employers on how to implement carer-positive work practice.
 The objective is to give employers a toolkit so they can support employees who are carers so "I think it's essential to have a Carers Champion in your workplace.
 In my work I see the huge difference a Carers Champion can have in the GP surgeries I visit.
 There is someone who is aware of entitlements, roles and responsibilities, someone a carer can go to."